aflin/rampart/docs/source/rampart-main.rst

 """""""""""""

 Utility functions are provided by the global ``rampart.utils`` :green:`Object`.
-These functions bring file io and other functionality to Duktape javascript.
+These functions bring file io and other functionality to Duktape JavaScript.

 `fprintf`_ (), `fseek`_\ (), `rewind`_\ (), `ftell`_\ (), `fflush`_\ (),
 `fread`_\ () and `fwrite`_\ () take a filehandle, which may be obtained